 comparison

 The short answer: use both.
 They live in different worlds and they complement each other cleanly.
-Sonarr and Radarr dominate the Torznab/Newznab indexer ecosystem; Marauder fills the forum-tracker gap they were never built to handle.
+Sonarr and Radarr are the PVRs that dominate the Torznab/Newznab indexer ecosystem; Marauder fills the forum-tracker gap they were never built to handle.

 TL;DR